 First, we grabbed some ping-pong balls from the dollar store and created ‘gifts’ for the kiddos to deliver.
-Their goal was to create a chute to get the presents from the top of the workshop to the can at the bottom of the workshop.
+The goal was simple.
+We had to create a way to get the gifts from the top of the workshop to the Santa’s sleigh.

-To create the chutes I grabbed some gift wrap rolls and cut them in half.
-Once they were cut I grabbed some magnets (similar) and hot glue to attach the magnets to our chutes.
+To create the chutes, I grabbed some gift wrap rolls and cut them in half.
+Once they were cut, I hot glued small magnets to the back of each tube.
 Next, it was time to bring the little engineers in to create a route for our gifts.

 STEM for Santa

-There were some great runs and others that didn’t quite make it in, but by moving the chutes just a little or even a lot they were able to meet their goal.
+There were some great runs and others that didn’t quite make it in.
+However, by moving the chutes just a little or even a lot they were able to meet their goal.
 Trial and error was a great way for the kiddos to gain knowledge on force and motion.